Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: Lattice design procedure

+In a realistic storage ring, once the linear lattice and the nonlinear magnet locations are fixed, the one-turn map $\mathcal{M}$ depends on the nonlinear magnet strengths $K_i,\;\text{with}\;i\geq2$.
+It is difficult, if not impossible, to tune the $K_i$ so that $\mathcal{M}$ possesses even one exact invariant.
+However, we can imitate the linear case by constructing a nonlinear system in which the Courant-Snyder actions $J_x$, $J_y$ form a pair of approximate invariants, as illustrated in Fig.~\ref{fig:invariant}.
+Unlike the linear case, however, the phase advance values $\phi_x$ and $\phi_y$ can depend on the actions $J_x$ and $J_y$.

+The procedure is as follows.
+To optimize the behavior of the Courant-Snyder action $J_x$ within the available DA, multiple particles with different values of $J_{x,0}$ are launched.
+Element-by-element tracking of this set of particles is used to compute the turn-by-turn evolution of $J_x$.
+The tracking is implemented with a kick-drift symplectic integrator~\cite{yoshida1990} to preserve the geometry of the Hamiltonian system.
+The available nonlinear knobs are simultaneously tuned to minimize the turn-by-turn fluctuations of $J_x$ for each particle, as illustrated in Fig.~\ref{fig:I1}.

-Confining the fluctuation of the angle variant $\phi_x$ is equivalent to maintaining a monochromatic betatron tune.
-Instead of directly calculating the fluctuation of phase advances, turn-by-turn complex eigenmodes $\bar{x}\pm i\bar{p}_x$~\cite{chao2002} was analyzed in the frequency domain.
-The reason for using the eigenmodes here is to determine if the fractional tune is below or above the half integer.
-The amplitudes of two leading harmonics were computed utilizing the Numerical Analysis of Fundamental Frequencies (NAFF) technique~\cite{laskar2003}.
-By tuning the nonlinear knobs, the ratio between the two leading harmonics $r=\frac{A_2}{A_1}$ is suppressed, as well as with other, smaller amplitude harmonics as illustrated in Fig.~\ref{fig:I2}.
-Note that here we only require that the tune for each initial condition be monochromatic, but allow it to be amplitude dependent as well.
-In the same way, another pair of QIs ($J_y-\phi_y$) can be constructed in the vertical plane.
+At the same time, we minimize the turn-to-turn variations of the horizontal phase advance.
+Instead of directly calculating the phase advance for each turn with Eq.\eqref{eq:phaseAdvance}, the complex turn-to-turn evolution of $\bar{x}\pm i\bar{p}_x$~\cite{chao2002} was analyzed in the frequency domain.
+One reason for using such a spectral method is to determine whether the fractional tune is below or above the half integer.
+The amplitudes of the two leading frequencies were computed utilizing the Numerical Analysis of Fundamental Frequencies (NAFF) technique~\cite{laskar2003}.
+By tuning the nonlinear knobs, the ratio between the two leading frequencies $r=\frac{A_2}{A_1}$ was minimized.
+As a consequence, the smaller amplitude frequencies were also suppressed (Fig.~\ref{fig:I2}).
+In principle, the summation of all non-fundamental peaks should be compared against the fundamental frequency peak, but the computational cost will become high.
+Since NAFF outputs the peaks in descending order, we only use the two leading peaks to get a quick but rough approximation.
+This procedure is performed independently for several initial conditions of varying amplitude.
+As a result, the tune diffusion of each particle is suppressed, but the tunes may be amplitude-dependent.
+The same procedure is repeated for the vertical plane.